 If more than one writer is presented, complete a separate online application form for each writer.

 If an event consists of multiple sessions but just one writer (such as a poetry festival during which a writer reads several times or a multi-week workshop), submit one application.

 We consider applications from organizations only.
 However, we encourage writers to initiate events and let organizations know they can apply on their behalf.

-Be sure to include the writer's social security number and contact information, which we need in order to process checks.
+Our application requires that organizations provide us with the writer's social security number and contact information, which we need in order to process checks.

-You must submit your application at least eight weeks before the proposed event.
+Please submit your application at least eight weeks before the proposed event.
 You are encouraged to apply more than eight weeks in advance, if possible, as we approve grants on a rolling basis.
 Applications received fewer than eight weeks before the event date will be declined.

 We typically review applications within four weeks of receiving them.
 You will receive an e-mail indicating that your application has been approved, declined, or is still pending (usually because we need more information).
 If you have not heard from us a month after submitting your application, please call or e-mail to check on the status of your application.

 For events taking place in New York State, Atlanta, Chicago, Detroit, New Orleans, and Washington, D.C., call (212) 226-3586 or e-mail firstname.lastname@example.org.

 For events taking place in California, Houston, Seattle, and Tucson, call (310) 481-7195 or e-mail email@example.com.